 What to do there: Lone Pine Koala Sanctuary is not just a place to admire the beautiful Australian wildlife, but to learn more about conservation and these animals’ natural habitats.
 Expert guides can teach you all about the creatures’ lifestyles, whilst letting you feed and pet them (although maybe don’t get too close to the Tasmanian Devil)!
 This is the perfect day out for solo travellers, families, or groups of friends.
 It’s a Brisbane must see!

-Why it’s awesome: South of the Brisbane River (hardly surprising given its name), this area is the place to be when visiting Brisbane.
-Set across 17 acres, you’ll find some pretty lovely parks to have a stroll around in during the day.
+Why it’s awesome: South of the Brisbane River (hardly surprising given its name), this area is the place and is one of our top picks for neighbourhoods to stay in when visiting Brisbane.
+Set across 17 acres, you’ll find some pretty lovely parks to have a stroll around during the day.
 Or, you can head to one of the state’s top museums or galleries, before enjoying one of the world-class eateries for dinner.
-Then, it’s onto one of the coolest night time hotspots in Brisbane to dance the night away!
+Then, it’s onto one of the coolest nighttime hotspots in Brisbane to dance the night away!
 You certainly won’t be bored in the coolest neighbourhood in town.

 What to do there: Taking a leisurely stroll through the Botanic Gardens is a must while you explore Brisbane.
 You could also bring a book and relax on a bench, or even a picnic and chill out with your travelling companions!
 There are guided tours of the gardens too, where you’ll learn lots about the flora and fauna present.
 One last thing – don’t confuse Brisbane City Botanic Gardens with Brisbane Botanic Gardens.
 They’re located at our next stop – Mount Coot – Tha!